lucywoodman/the-happy-space-co/README.md

 - My family, friends and colleagues for their advice, support and help with testing.
 - My mentor Mo Shami for their feedback, advice and support.
-- Code Institute Slack for advice.
+- Code Institute Slack for peer reviews and advice.